hashicorp/nomad/website/source/guides/cluster/autopilot.html.md

 ### Migrations Without a Nomad Version Change

-The `UpgradeVersionTag` can be used to override the version information used during a migration, so that the migration logic can be used for updating the cluster when changing configuration.
+The `EnableCustomUpgrades` field can be used to override the version information used during a migration, so that the migration logic can be used for updating the cluster when changing configuration.

-If the `UpgradeVersionTag` setting is set, Nomad will use its value to look for a version in each server's specified [`-meta`](/docs/agent/configuration/client.html#meta) tag.
-For example, if `UpgradeVersionTag` is set to `build`, and `-meta build:0.0.2` is used when starting a server, that server's version will be `0.0.2` when considered in a migration.
-The upgrade logic will follow semantic versioning and the version string must be in the form of either `X`, `X.Y`, or `X.Y.Z`.
+If the `EnableCustomUpgrades` setting is set to `true`, Nomad will use its value to look for a version in each server's specified [`upgrade_version`](/docs/agent/configuration/server.html#upgrade_version) tag.
+The upgrade logic will follow semantic versioning and the `upgrade_version` must be in the form of either `X`, `X.Y`, or `X.Y.Z`.